fancompute/wavetorch/README.md

 ### Training on vowel recognition

-To train the model using the configuration specified by the file [study/example.yml](study/example.yml), issue the following command from the top-level of the repository:
+To train the model using the configuration specified by the file [study/example.yml](study/example.yml), issue the following command from the top-level directory of the repository:
 ```
 python ./study/vowel_train.py ./study/example.yml
 ```